freiksenet/reititin/README.md

 - does both route matching and route reversal
 - match context is passed to routing function
 - handles query string
-- is packaged sanely (usable from Browserify without hacks)
+- is packaged sanely (usable from any CommonJS module consumer like Webpack/Browserify without hacks)
 - is a library, not a framework or global context eating monstrosity

 reititin tries to do all the above.